paulmthompson/SpikeSorting.jl/README.md

 # Introduction

 This is a Julia implementation of various spike sorting methods.
-Our initial goal is to have a system that can perform online sorting of data that is acquired via a Intan RHD2000 acquisition board:
+Our big picture goal is to have a system that can perform online sorting of data that is acquired via a Intan RHD2000 acquisition board:

 https://github.com/paulmthompson/Intan.jl

-Since Osort (http://www.urut.ch/new/serendipity/index.php?/pages/osort.html) was designed with algorithms for real time acquisition, we plan on adapting these methods first.
-We would like to eventually include other methods of sorting and greater flexibility for other data acquisition methods (and include offline analysis).
-We use planar arrays and don't have to worry about the same spikes on multiple electrodes, but we could one day add methods to account for this.
+In addition, we are trying to put many existing online algorithms, or potential online algorithms, into one place, and optimize them for speed.

 # Required Modules

 * DistributedArrays - https://github.com/JuliaParallel/DistributedArrays.jl
 * Winston - https://github.com/nolta/Winston.jl
 * Gtk - https://github.com/JuliaLang/Gtk.jl

-# Overview of (Intended) Implementation

-Voltages from multi-electrode arrays are read from the Intan to computer in blocks in real time.
-These blocks (of n samples collected at ~20000 Hz) are then fed to the spike sorter.
-First, a training period needs to take place, where things like signal to noise on each electrode are calculated.
-Then spikes are detected, aligned and sorted according to one set of several optional methods, most of which are described in the Osort paper: http://www.urut.ch/pdfs/Rutishauser_2006a.pdf

 # Current Functionality and TODO